paritytech/polkadot/roadmap/implementers-guide/src/runtime/router.md

           1. If `weight_of(D) > config.dispatchable_upward_message_critical_weight` then append `DispatchResult::CriticalWeightExceeded` into `R` for `P`.
 Otherwise:
             1. Execute `D` and add the actual amount of weight consumed to `T`.
 Add the `DispatchResult` into `R` for `P`.
       1. If `weight_of(D) + T > config.preferred_dispatchable_upward_messages_step_weight`, set `NextDispatchRoundStartWith` to `P` and finish processing.
+      > NOTE that in practice we would need to approach the weight calculation more thoroughly, i.e. incorporate all operations
+      > that could take place on the course of handling these dispatchables.
       1. If `RelayDispatchQueues` for `P` became empty, remove `P` from `NeedsDispatch`.
       1. If `NeedsDispatch` became empty then finish processing and set `NextDispatchRoundStartWith` to `None`.
   1. Then, for each `P` and the vector of `DispatchResult` in `R`: